vmstio/docs/content/about/emoji.md

+---
-# Custom Emoji
+title: Custom Emoji

-We love our Custom Emoji here at vmst.io.
+description: We love our Custom Emoji here at vmst.io.
+navigation:
+  icon: i-material-symbols-emoji-language-outline
+---

 A complete list of all the available options and their `:short_codes:` is [available via emojos.in](https://emojos.in/vmst.io).